-wearing shin guards, properly tucked inside her socks; and
+wearing shin guards, properly tucked inside her socks;

+wearing suitable footwear (football boots with studs for grass pitch shall not be worn on artificial-turf pitches); and

+Wearing a mouthguard and protective glove is strongly recommended.

-wearing suitable footwear (football boots with studs for grass pitch shall not be worn on artificial-turf pitches)..Undergarments (such as leggings or long sleeved shirts) worn during matches by any player should match adjoining playing kit colours as much as possible.
+Base layers (such as leggings or long-sleeved shirts) worn during matches by any player should match adjoining playing kit colours as much as possible.
 If not, only solid white or black colours are acceptable alternatives.
-Players should be prepared to remove their undergarments if such undergarments are adjudged by Umpires to be causing confusion to their umpiring work.
+Players should be prepared to remove their base layers if such clothing is judged by Umpires to be causing confusion to their umpiring work.

 Note: Players are advised to remove all accessories during matches to avoid causing injuries.

-Team Captains must wear a distinctive arm-band or similar distinguishing article on an upper arm, shoulder or lower leg.
+Team Captains must wear a distinctive armband or similar distinguishing article on an upper arm, shoulder or lower leg.

 Contravention

 A penalty, as specified in the Second Schedule, shall be levied for a contravention of these Bye-laws.